snarkhunter/oofcanvas/README.md

 `CanvasItemImplementation` template, contains the Cairo code for actually drawing the item, and is hidden from the calling program.

+The template argument for `CanvasItemImplementation` is the `CanvasItem` subclass that the template implements.
+The template is derived from the non-templated `CanvasItemImplBase` class, which contains all of the methods that don't explicitly depend on the template parameter.
+There are also two templated classes derived from `CanvasItemImplementation`, `CanvasShapeImplementation` and `CanvasFillableShapeImplementation`, which are used to implement items derived from `CanvasShape` and `CanvasFillableShape`.

 This will be easier to explain with an example, so what follows is an annotation of the [`CanvasRectangle`](#canvasrectangle) class and its implementation.